chrisrobles/ds-alg-cheatsheet/ds.md

 LIFO - Last in First out

+*use list*

 <mark>Stack should be empty at end to be valid</mark>

 Useful to:
 - reverse sequences
   - recursion goes in reverse because it pops off the call stack
 - Pre / Post Order Operations (56+)
+- Work on to do list by starting with smallest task

 ### Operations & Complexity